How Can I Help You?

 Training, qualifications & experience

-I am qualified in Person-Centred therapy and have experience practising in an Employee Assistance Programme as well as with student support services and a charity.
+I am qualified in Person-Centred therapy and have experience practising in an Employee Assistance Programme as well as with student support services and a couple of charities, one of which is specifically to support the families of, and people on the Autism Spectrum.

 Prior to training in counselling I worked in education, and latterly spent 20 years working with young people with Additional Support Needs, 15 of those in a specialist Autism resource.

 Post Graduate Diploma in Psychological Wellbeing, Counselling and Psychotherapy, University of Aberdeen